jzwood/How-I-Start-Haskell-Projects/README.md

 Any dependencies you want to add from (Hackage)[https://hackage.haskell.org/] should be added here.

-### Build Executable

-To install dependencies and build package(s)

-    stack install

-If you look in `my-new-project.cabal` you'll see that `protolude` is one of the build depends in library, executable, and test-suite.
-Note: this is a stack generated file so do not edit it directly, it will get overwritten.

 ### Disable Default Prelude

 Above `dependencies:` in **package.yaml** add